SHOWING COMPASSION TO THE HELPLESS

 In Haiti, adults and children with disabilities are often treated as outcasts.
 Whether it’s a physical or mental disability, individuals with special needs are neglected by their families, bullied by the community, and excluded from social activities and left alone with no one to care for them.

 Our At-Risk program exists to care for the “forgotten ones.”
-We seek out the vulnerable and provide for more than 80 individuals' needs, including medical care, meals, physical therapy, education, and one-on-one time to show Jesus Christ’s abounding love for them.
+We seek out the vulnerable and provide for more than 10 individuals' needs, including medical care, nutritional support, physical & occupational therapy, education, and one-on-one time to show Jesus Christ’s abounding love for them.

 Children enrolled in Johnny’s Kids receive physical therapy, education, nutritious meals, and play therapy from our staff and mission teams.

 In June 2017, construction on “Johnny’s House” began.
 This facility will serve as a learning and therapy center for kids with disabilities.
 Long-term living quarters will be offered to select individuals in need of full-time care from specialized staff.
 Through this program, we hope these kids are better cared for and loved by their family and community.

 Individuals with disabilities in Thomazeau, Haiti, are very near and dear to the heart of Laurie Vanderpool, co-founder of LiveBeyond.Her brother, John Mark, also known as “Johnny,” was born with Down syndrome and a congenital heart defect.
 Despite having a disability, Johnny was described as, “a champion in heart, in spirit and in character.”
 He always had a smile on his face and touched the lives of everyone that he came into contact with during his 46 years of life.